James L. McIntyre: Tributes

 Flags at municipal facilities in Sault Ste.
 Marie were half-masted on February 12, 2015, until McIntyre's funeral six days later.

 Several months after his passing, the Michigan Department of Transportation, which owns the American span of the Sault Ste.
 Marie International Bridge, announced that McIntyre's contributions to the bridge would be honoured in a display in the lobby of the department's headquarters in Lansing - the first time a Canadian's individual contributions were so-honoured.

 One year following his death, Sault Ste.
 Marie International Bridge Authority announced that the board room of its new administration building would be named after McIntyre in recognition of his long service to the board and as its chairman.
 In February 2017, the Federal Bridge Corporation announced that a new service building at the Canadian bridge plaza would be named in honour of McIntyre.
-In their press release, the Authority noted the prominence of the new building saying, "Every single traveler across the Sault Ste.
+In their press release, the authority noted the prominence of the new building saying, "Every single traveler across the Sault Ste.
 Marie International Bridge, northbound or southbound has a clear view of this building.
 It is the first Canadian building viewed as one enters Canada and the last one seen as you cross the international bridge into the United States."
 The formal naming ceremony took place on May 17, 2017.

 In the summer of 2016, a city committee was tasked to recommend a suitable way to honour McIntyre, in cooperation with his family.
 Possibilities included renaming the Centennial Library, the Police Services headquarters or the parkette across from the international bridge.
 On June 18, 2018, the city formally renamed the library main branch the James L. McIntyre Centennial Library.

 Electoral Results

+Alderman

+Aldermen were elected on a two-per-ward basis using a single non-transferable vote.